XiekangZhang/everything_about_java/README.md

 * Reference to a static method: ContainingClass::staticMethodName
 * Reference to an Instance Method: ContainingClass::staticMethodName
 * Reference to a Constructor: ClassName::new
 ---
+### Java Stream
+allow functional-style operations on the elements and operations performed on a stream does not modify its source.
+---
 ### Java Annotations
 Java Annotation is a tag that represents the metadata attached with class, interface, methods or fields to indicate